August 21, 2026

 April 6, 2026

-Joint stiffness after sixty isn't inevitable.
-It's trainable.
-Here is what actually happens to joints as people age, why standard senior fitness doesn't address it, and what FRC-based mobility training does differently.
+Joint stiffness after sixty isn't inevitable, it's trainable.
+What happens to joints with age, and why standard senior fitness doesn't address it.

 Read article